Video: Caro & Kaspar

-A folio volume gathers the 63 plates of Warburg’s Atlas – newly photographed from the original, multi-colored images, along with essays by Axel Heil, Roberto Ohrt, Bernd Scherer, Bill Sherman and Claudia Wedepohl.
-It will be published for the exhibition opening by Hatje Cantz.
-Another volume with extensive commentaries by the curators will be published in Fall 2020, also by Hatje Cantz.
+On the occasion of the exhibition Hatje Cantz publishes two publications: A folio volume gathers the 63 plates of Warburg’s Atlas – newly photographed from the original, multi-colored images and the 20 panels from the previous versions in black and white along with essays by Axel Heil, Roberto Ohrt, Bernd Scherer, Bill Sherman and Claudia Wedepohl.
+Another volume with extensive commentaries by the curators will be published in Spring 2021.

-The exhibition is curated by Roberto Ohrt and Axel Heil in cooperation with the Warburg Institute, London.
+The exhibition is curated by Roberto Ohrt and Axel Heil in cooperation with the Warburg Institute.

 Part of The New Alphabet